ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Clarifications and fixes on using parameters in messages.

-* Amendeded two of the requirements on profiles of the framework.
+* Amended two of the requirements on profiles of the framework.

 * The Client has to opt-in for using the alternative workflow.